Rick-Lang/rickroll-lang/README.md

 # Rickroll-lang Editor
 1. A well-coded code editor by *RedEnder666*: https://github.com/RedEnder666/RickRoll_IDE
-2. The VSCode extension by *FusionSid*: https://github.com/FusionSid/Rickroll-Lang-VScode-Extension
+2. The VSCode extension by *FusionSid*: https://github.com/FusionSid/Rickroll-Lang-VScode-Extension and https://marketplace.visualstudio.com/items?itemName=FusionSid.rickroll-lang

 # Todo!
 In order to make RICKROll becoming a world heritage, YOU and I still have a bunch of things to do!
-1. Add more keywords and built-in functions!
+1. Add more keywords and built-in functions
 2. Write algorithms in RickRoll-Lang and upload them to [examples folder](examples).
 3. Make syntax highlights for [VS Code](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) and [Sublime](https://www.sublimetext.com/docs/syntax.html)!
 4. Improve the current audio generator!